Quicorax/audioUtil-pkg/README.md

 ## SetUp
 Generate a new "HardAudioDefinitions":
-- Inside any Assets folder.
+- Inside RESOURCES folder.
 Left mouse click -> Create -> Quicorax -> AudioUtil -> HardAudioDefinitions.

-Set the reference of the newly created HardAudioDefinitions to the previously added AudioInitializer.

 Fill the HardAudioDefinitions with your audio clips and their associated keys.